jboss-developer/jboss-eap-quickstarts/README.md

 2. Open a command prompt and navigate to the root directory of the quickstarts.
 3. Use this command to build the quickstarts that do not have complex dependencies:

-   * If you have configured the Maven settings :

             mvn clean install '-Pdefault,!complex-dependencies'

-   * If you have NOT configured the Maven settings :

-            mvn clean install '-Pdefault,!complex-dependencies' -s QUICKSTART_HOME/settings.xml

 _Note_: If you see a `java.lang.OutOfMemoryError: PermGen space` error when you run this command, increase the memory by typing the following command for your operating system, then try the above command again.